eos/eos/README.md

  - the GNU Scientific Library (libgsl),
  - a subset of the BOOST C++ libraries,
  - the Hierarchical Data Format v5 library (libdf5),
- - the minimizer Minuit2 (as of ROOT version 5.14.00 or later),
  - the Population Monte Carlo (PMC) library pmclib (optional),
  - the Python 3 interpreter.